By traveling with us, you accept our General Travel Terms. Read these before boarding.

-6.8 You may bring a conventional two-wheel bicycles or an electric bicycle, free of charge and depending on space being available, on the regional bus routes run by our blue buses.
+6.11 You may bring a conventional two-wheel bicycles or an electric bicycle, free of charge and depending on space being available, on some of our regional bus routes.
 Bicycles must be positioned according to the driver’s instructions and the passenger must hang and secure the bicycle and take it down him/herself.
 The bicycle must be of a normal size, must not have any superstructures and the weight must not exceed 25 kg.

-6.9 It is not possible to bring a conventional two-wheeled or non-collapsible bicycle, scooter or electric bicycle on a city bus or express bus.
+6.14 It is not possible to take a conventional two-wheeled bicycle or non-folding bicycle, scooter or electric bicycle on an express or city bus.

 Prams/buggies and walking frames

 6.15 Subject to availability, the pram and walker may be brought free of charge and may only be left in the designated place.
 Strollers coexist with walkers and wheelchairs on the same space without one category taking precedence over the other.
 Strollers and walkers must not be placed so that the passenger is obstructed or the escape route is blocked.
 The driver decides if there is space and if the pram and walker can be transported safely.